Long-Term Care: What You Need To Know

 What if I never use my insurance?

 LTC insurance is a risk management tool.
-Not having a LTC plan is risky and the risks of not insuring this risk results in consequences for not only you, but for your family and loved ones, as well.
+Not having an LTC plan is risky and the risks of not insuring this risk result in consequences for not only you but for your family and loved ones, as well.

 *MetLife’s study on working caregivers